Last Updated on February 17, 2021

 The lumber cost will vary depending on where you live and lumber prices in your area.
 I decided to use a combination of poplar and pine for my bench and spent about $45 on lumber.
 If built completely from pine the lumber for this bench would cost about $30 in my area (Eastern North Carolina).

 - miter saw

 - brad nailer

 - wood glue

 Small Modern Bench Tips

-You can find the step-by-step instructions for this build, along with the complete material list and cut list in my free resource library.
+You can find the step-by-step instructions for this build, along with the complete material list and cut list in the printable woodworking plans.